StripStream

 What is StripStream?

-StripStream is a "simple" software only, retro computer project, for the Commodore 64.
-StripStream runs on a stock C64 PAL system in combination with a datasette.
-The fun part of the StripStream project is that it actually works remarkably well and that it uses 40 year old technology for its playback.
 Although a modern PC program is used to create a StripStream .TAP file (from which a tape can be made), it really could have existed 40 years ago, but it just didn't.
 If it would have existed in the 80's, it could have revolutionized the world of comic books distribution.
 Just imagine how it would have changed the life of the kids of the 80's, if they could copy comic books in the same way as they could copy games and programs.
 No longer would school be a place of learning and a place for sharing games/programs.
-Art and literature in the form of comic books could be shared in exactly the same way.
+Art and literature, in the form of comic books, could be shared in exactly the same way.

 Anyway, it didn't exist back then, but it does exist now and with the use of the StripStream editor program (that runs smoothly on your Windows PC) you can compose your own StripStream tapes.
 With this program you can easily string together hundreds of images (B/W only with a max. resolution of 304x96 pixels).
 You can add a subtitle to each image with support for up to two different languages.